geremih/ximacs/README.md

     (load <path_to_ximacs.el>)

-Set `xi-directory` to the path of the root-directory and `xi-init-agents` to the list of agent names
+Use `M-x customize-variable` to set the value of  `xi-directory` to the path of the root-directory and `xi-init-agents` to the list of agent names
 To be crude, simply copy the contents of the `ximacs.el` into a buffer, change the required variables and run `eval-buffer`.

 ##Commands